Benjamin Flam can be reached at firstname.lastname@example.org

 Ben is an employment lawyer with broad experience in domestic and international law and policy.
-Ben practices before state and federal courts and administrative agencies, focusing on civil rights and a comprehensive range of employment law matters in the private workforce and for employees in state and federal government.
+Ben litigates before state and federal courts and administrative agencies, focusing on civil rights and a comprehensive range of employment law matters in the private workforce and for employees in state and federal government.

-Ben also has a focused practice representing federal employees in security clearance matters, as well as other national security cases and concerns.
+Ben also has a focused practice representing federal employees and contractors in security clearance matters, as well as other national security cases and concerns.
 His clients include a broad array of private employees, contractors, as well as special agents and investigative staff with federal agencies including: the Federal Bureau of Investigation (“FBI”), the Office of Personnel Management (“OPM”), and the Environmental Protection Agency (“EPA”).

-In addition to serving on the MCAD/EEOC Committee for the Massachusetts Employment Lawyers Association, further focusing on his housing discrimination practice, Ben has been appointed by Commissioner Jamie Williamson (MCAD) to the Massachusetts Fair Housing Coalition, where he works with the Massachusetts housing community, the MCAD, HUD, and the Civil Rights Division of the Massachusetts Attorney General’s Office to promulgate effective housing discrimination regulations and guidelines, as well as MCAD training programs for landlords, and public housing and Section 8 housing providers throughout the Commonwealth.
+In addition to serving on the MCAD/EEOC Committee for the Massachusetts Employment Lawyers Association, further focusing on his housing discrimination practice, Ben has been appointed by the MCAD Chairwoman to the Massachusetts Fair Housing Coalition, where he works with the Massachusetts housing community, the MCAD, HUD, and the Civil Rights Division of the Massachusetts Attorney General’s Office to promulgate effective housing discrimination regulations and guidelines, as well as MCAD training programs for landlords, and public housing and Section 8 housing providers throughout the Commonwealth.

 Prior to joining Gordon Law Group in 2010, Ben served as the Reasonable Accommodation Coordinator at the Boston Housing Authority’s Office of Civil Rights.
 There, he developed and administered the Authority’s Reasonable Accommodation Policies, serving public housing applicants and residents, Section 8 applicants and participants, and advising employees.